Fixing the Recipe: Lowering a Slice of Huntingtin

 ⏱️7 min read | In a recent paper, scientists targeted a small, harmful piece of the huntingtin message (HTT1a) in HD mice.
 This reduced toxic protein clumps and delayed genetic changes, more than targeting full length HTT.

-A new study shows that lowering a harmful piece of the huntingtin message (Htt1a) is effective at reducing HD-related symptoms in mice, more so than targeting full length HTT.
-This suggests that strategies focusing on reducing HTT1a may be preferable!
+A new study shows that lowering a harmful piece of the huntingtin message (Htt1a) appears effective at reducing HD-related symptoms in mice, perhaps more so than targeting full length HTT.
+Whether lowering HTT1a in people has the same effect remains to be seen but studies in mice like this open up new ideas about HTT lowering.
+Let’s get in this study.

 What are RNA transcripts?